 For more drinking water safety information, visit our Drinking Water Safety page here.

 The most common way for lead to get into soil is from lead paint on the outside of a house.
 If your home was built before 1978, it most likely has lead-based paint on its exterior.
 When old paint chips, peels or is scraped off, it falls onto the soil.
 The area where old paint has fallen is called the drip zone.
+The lead paint in these areas breaks down into dust where it more toxic and mobile.
 Soil can also be contaminated along busy roadways from the time when gasoline contained lead, as well as areas where old factories that used lead once stood.

 What can you do?

-- Cover bare soil in your yard with wood chips or grass, and cover walkways with cement or gravel.
+- Cover bare soil in your yard with an adequate barrier such as wood chips or cover walkways with cement or gravel.

-- Keep children’s play areas away from bare soil and plant gardens in raised beds that are away from painted buildings.
+- Keep children away from bare soil and plant gardens in raised beds that are away from painted buildings.